rmcd-mscb/rmcd-mscb/README.md

 ## Select Software Development Applications

 ### Desktop applications
 * Multi-dimensional Surface Water Modeling System:  Principle developer of Windows application for pre- and post-processing of computaional flow and sediment-transport models: [MD_SWMS](https://pubs.usgs.gov/fs/2005/3078/).
-This project is no inactive and has been replaced by iRIC.
+This project is inactive and has been replaced by iRIC.
 * International River Interface Coopoerative (iRIC).
 Co-developer and designer of early iterations of the [iRIC application](https://i-ric.org/en/)

 ### Python Packages